Paul Valéry: In other literature

-En qui mugit l’espoir que le monde finisse.
+En qui mugit l'espoir que le monde finisse.

 ("I think, at the golden brink of the universe, / Of that longing for death which possessed the Sibyl / And which feeds on the hope that the last days are near.")

-In Ray Bradbury’s Fahrenheit 451, the book-burning fire chief Beatty quotes Valery: The folly of mistaking a paradox for a discovery, a metaphor for a proof, a torrent of verbiage for a spring of capital truths, and oneself for an oracle, is inborn in us.From Introduction à la méthode de Léonard de Vinci.
+In Ray Bradbury's Fahrenheit 451, the book-burning fire chief Beatty quotes Valéry: The folly of mistaking a paradox for a discovery, a metaphor for a proof, a torrent of verbiage for a spring of capital truths, and oneself for an oracle, is inborn in us.

 In popular culture

-Oscar-winning Japanese director Hayao Miyazaki's 2013 film The Wind Rises and the Japanese novel of the same name (on which the film was partially based) take their title from Valéry's verse "Le vent se lève... il faut tenter de vivre !" ("The wind rises… We must try to live!") in the poem "Le Cimetière marin" (The Graveyard by the Sea).
+Oscar-winning Japanese director Hayao Miyazaki's 2013 film The Wind Rises and the Japanese novel of the same name (on which the film was partially based) take their title from Valéry's verse Le vent se lève... il faut tenter de vivre ! ("The wind rises… We must try to live!") in the poem "Le Cimetière marin" (The Graveyard by the Sea).
 The same quote is used in the closing sentences of Anthony Burgess's 1962 novel The Wanting Seed.
-"Le Cimetière marin" is also quoted in the French comic "Le concombre masqué: Comment devenir maître du monde?", authored by Mandryka and published in 1980.
+"Le Cimetière marin" is also quoted in the 1980 French comic "Le concombre masqué: Comment devenir maître du monde?" by Mandryka.